iapetos163/sv-sandwich-builder/README.md

 A tool to calculate sandwich recipes for Pokémon Scarlet/Violet.
-Input one or more meal powers, and this tool will attempt to find a sandwich recipe that yields those powers.
+Input one or more meal powers, and this tool will attempt to find a meal or a sandwich recipe that yields those powers.

 [View the deployed project here.](https://birbzone.com/sandwich)

 This project is still very much a work in progress!
 [Contributions are welcome](./CONTRIBUTING.md).

-## Feature Roadmap

-These features are planned for future releases:

-* Include restaurant meals in the results
-* Note when any kind of Herba Mystica will work for a recipe
-* Multiplayer sandwiches

 ## Credits